 It’s the oldest restaurant in Old Town.
 They have two dining rooms filled with colorful piñatas and a romantic little patio.
 There are lots of standards such as enchiladas, fajitas, and chilles rellenos.

+The Flying Leatherneck Aviation Museum which is adjacent to the Marine Corps Air Station Miramar on Miramar Road, San Diego (858-693-1723) [flyingleathernecks.org].
 This is the only Command Museum dedicated to the history of Marine Corps aviation.
-The Flying Leatherneck Aviation Museum (13) has more than two dozen vintage and historically important aircraft on display.
-They range from World War II “Warbirds” to present-day jet fighters and helicopters.
-Inside the Flying Leatherneck Museum are artifacts, photos and… Read more »
+The museum features more than 30 vintage and historically important aircrafts, ranging from World War II “Warbirds” to present-day… Read more »

 San Diego History Center (SDHC) was founded by George W. Marston in 1928, then as the San Diego Historical Society (SDHS).
 Marston stated that the objective of the Historical Society was “for the discovery, collection and preservation of books, pamphlets, maps, genealogies, portraits, paintings, relics, manuscripts, letters, journals, surveys, field books and any and all… Read more »

 Aquatica SeaWorld’s Waterpark in Chula Vista is a lushly landscaped waterpark with up-close animal experiences, high speed thrills and the amenities of a beachside resort.
 Among dozens of slides and rides at this whimsical, South Seas-themed waterpark is Big Surf ShoresTM.
 One of the largest wave pools in Southern California, it features more than 500,000… Read more »